Charles Theodore Hagberg Wright: London Library

-The London Library acquired its first own building in 1879.
-In 1896–1898 it was completely rebuilt and became one of the first steel frame buildings in London.
+The London Library acquired the freehold of 14 St James's Square in 1879.
+In 1896–1898 the premises were completely rebuilt, the library becoming one of the first steel frame buildings in London.
 Its present-day eclectic facade, Main Hall and Reading Room date back to Wright's time; the library as a whole has been substantially expanded in 1920s, 1930s and 1990s.
 The library stock grew through purchases and private donations to 250,000 volumes in 1913 and to 400,000 volumes in 1928 (the 500,000 mark was passed in 1950).
 When notable book collections were slated to be auctioned to foreign buyers, as was the case of Sir Henry Clinton's library, Hagberg publicly rallied to keep them in the country.

 Wright's purchases concentrated in the fields of literature and social sciences, particularly the works of British learned societies.
 Books on general sciences and natural history were (and still remain) scarce, books on medicine and technology nonexistent.
 In 1920 the library purchased the Allan collection of books on Biblical studies and Reformation, including some incunabula.
 In the late 1920s Wright disposed of what was then perceived as "minor 19th-century fiction".
 T. S. Eliot, who was elected President of the library twelve years after Wright's death, said: "I do not believe that there is another library of this size which contains so many books which I might want, and so few of the books which I cannot imagine anyone wanting."

 Before Wright, the library's catalogue evolved through annual addenda to its 1842 founding catalogue.
 The practice was unsatisfactory, and Wright concentrated on producing a proper modern catalogue.
 The first edition, compiled by Wright and Christopher Purnell, was printed in 1903; the second in 1913–14.
 It contained 1626 pages; supplementary volumes were printed in 1920 and 1929.
 The catalogue was arranged in six volumes for the general public and in 38 folio volumes for daily internal use.
 In addition, Wright published a companion Subject Index (1909, 1923, 1938).
 His catalogues earned reputation for scrupulous research and attribution of anonymous and pseudonymous publications, and became a standard reference source for British and overseas librarians.
 His catalogue system forms the foundation of present-day electronic database.

 Wright was knighted on 1 January 1934.
 His greatest desire was to guide the London Library through its centennial in 1941.